Comprehensive Plan and Code Update

 - Send an email to [email protected]

-- Join us (in person or online) at one of the many upcoming Planning and Zoning Commission meetings to discuss the new draft:
+- Join us (in person or online) at one of the upcoming City Council public hearings:

 The city initiated a targeted update to its 2014 Comprehensive Plan and the land use regulations that implement the plan’s goals and policies—Ketchum Municipal Code.
 Updates are being led by Planning and Building Department staff with support from Clarion Associates, a consulting firm with extensive experience in comprehensive planning and municipal development code projects.